mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 The **protocol** you would typically run on this wiring setup is **[Modbus]**.
 Within Modbus, there is one server and all the other clients are daisy-chained on the same bus.
 All clients provide their own set of inputs and outputs ("coils", "discrete inputs", "input registers" and "holding registers") in a predefined range.
-The control is fully managed by the server.
+Read and write control is fully managed by the server.
 To read specific values, the server will just poll those values from the client.
 To write updates, the server can similarly just put the values where they need to be on the clients.
 The speed at which updates from a client are propagated thus also depend on the polling speed the server uses.
+In case any communications needs to occur between clients, this is only possible from the server.
+The server would then first read those values from one client (by polling) and later on write them to the other client.

 The unipi OS exposes the RS-485 connection via a specific linux device; see the [unipi serial port map].
 For my neuron L403 and L303 I would need to use the `/dev/ttyNS0` devices.